mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 No change.

 ### 6-4 Feature Extraction
+I figured that this part is the reason why I got top 4% ranking merely using one model, Random Forest, without leveraging stacking.

 Leveraging stepwise linear regression with higher degree terms & interactions (using *stepwise( )*), I was able to choose a few influential features.

 ### 6-5 Model Selection